Alo Chhaya

-Alo Chhaya was an Indian Bengali television soap opera which premiered on 2 September 2019 as a replacement of the popular daily soap Joyee and aired on Bengali General Entertainment Channel Zee Bangla and all old episodes are also available on the digital platform ZEE5.
+Alo Chhaya is an Indian Bengali television soap opera which premiered on 2 September 2019 as a replacement of the popular daily soap Joyee and aired on Bengali General Entertainment Channel Zee Bangla and all old episodes are also available on the digital platform ZEE5.
 The series was produced by Susanta Das under the banner of Tent Cinema.
 It starred Debadrita Basu, Oindrila Bose, and Arnab Banerjee in lead role.
 The show went off air on 9 April 2021 due to low TRP ratings.

 The story revolves around the life of an orphan girl named Alo, whose life gets intertwined with her maternal cousin Chhaya, since childhood.
 When Alo and Chhaya gets married into the same family, a new set of problems arise between the two.